Queen Victoria of the United Kingdom

 Queen Victoria’s Diamond Jubilee photo; Credit – Wikipedia

 By the time Queen Victoria was in the last year of her life, she had lost three of her nine children.
 Princess Alice died on December 14, 1878, the 17th anniversary of Prince Albert’s death, at the age of 35 from diphtheria.
 Prince Leopold, who suffered from hemophilia, died at the age of 30 on March 28, 1884, from a cerebral hemorrhage following a fall.
 Lastly, Prince Alfred, aged 55, died of throat cancer, on July 30, 1900.
 Victoria, Princess Royal was diagnosed with breast cancer in 1899 and then spine cancer in 1900.
 She died on August 5, 1901, less than seven months after her mother’s death.
 Two of Victoria’s children, Princess Louise and Prince Arthur, lived to be 91.
 Victoria’s youngest child Princess Beatrice outlived all her siblings.
-She died at the age of 87 in 1944 and her funeral was attended by the 18-year-old Princess Elizabeth, the future Queen Elizabeth II.
+She died at the age of 87 in 1944 and the 18-year-old Princess Elizabeth, the future Queen Elizabeth II, attended her funeral.

 Sarcophagus of Queen Victoria and Prince Albert at the Royal Mausoleum at Frogmore.
 Credit: www.findagrave.com